A Study in Resiliency, Through Professional Transition, Personal Discovery, and an Exit Strategy. — Meet Alison:

-Alison came to me when she was knee deep in the Social Services system.
+Alison came to me when she was knee-deep in the Social Services system.
 As a leader in a business she had helped to grow over 16 years, Alison was now the expert, but not given the title or pay, only more and more responsibility.
-At the same time, she was well connected and highly respected in the larger community of disability, diversity and inclusion.
-Steeped in the emerging person-centered approach to providing services for people with disabilities—she was passionate about it—but unable to bring it to fruition in her current work environment which gave lip-service but not full buy-in.
-This was frustrating and leading to burn out.
+At the same time, she was well connected and highly respected in the larger community of disability, diversity, and inclusion.
+Steeped in the emerging person-centered approach to providing services for people with disabilities—she was passionate about it—but unable to bring it to fruition in her current work environment which gave lip service but not full buy-in.
+This was frustrating and leading her on a path of burnout.

 - We had a few couple’s and family discussion sessions to reassure her home stability, personal values and goals, and financial security so she’d have a foundation if and when she wanted to make a leap.